Nearest Class-Center Simplification through Intermediate Layers: Conclusion

 \section{Conclusion}

 In this paper, we expand the notion of NCC-Mismatch as proposed in \cite{Papyan2020PrevalenceON}.
 We describe how looking at intermediate layers of the network can assist in understanding the geometric phenomena that is Neural Collapse.
 This paper further expands these notions to NLP tasks, and shows common structure in the different modalities.
 We also show how encouraging inner-layer class-center consistency can assist in the training and generalization.
 We hope further research using these methods can continue to enrich the study in deepnets and their training paradigms.
+We further our discussion into possible usecases of results brought forward in the appendix.